 There's a lot of diversity in how we get our game on.
-From Discord channels, old-school forums, our favorite streamers or YouTubers, or just a local ground of friends.
+From Discord channels, old-school forums, our favorite streamers or YouTubers, or just a local group of friends.
 We think it's all great.

 It's not uncommon for a partnership with a larger organization to include a contract about what is being provided, or how the parties will operate with each other in the public eye.

 We don't require contracts for content creators and partners.
 We believe that gaming communities should have free control over what they say and how they advertise for us.
 For creators who choose to join the Support-A-Creator Program, we require a simple contract for legally handling payouts, but opting in is never a requirement.

 Many competing providers require a contract that essentially locks you into a gag order when it comes to support issues.
 Some have strict requirements for broadcasting sales or promotions by the host they partner with.